deepgram-devs/deepgram-cli-legacy/README.md

   API_KEY_ID  API key ID

 DESCRIPTION
-  Delete an API key from a project
+  Delete an API key from a Deepgram Project.
 ```

 ## `deepgram projects`

-Retrieve all projects your API key has access to manage.
+Retrieve all Deepgram Projects your API key has access to.

 ```
 USAGE
   $ deepgram projects

 DESCRIPTION
-  Retrieve all projects your API key has access to manage.
+  Retrieve all Deepgram Projects your API key has access to.

 EXAMPLES
   $ deepgram projects